Problem

 3. Inline Code Comments

-Place critical requirements inside the code block as comments, rather than only in the surrounding Markdown text.
+Place critical requirements inside the code block as comments, rather than only in surrounding paragraphs.
 AI models weigh comments within code highly when generating similar snippets.

 4. Categorised Warnings